apache/incubator-seata-website/docs/en-us/ops/deploy-by-kubernetes.md

 ### Use specify configuration file

-Can specify configuration file by mount files, like mount files under `/root/workspace/seata/seata-config/file` to pod.
-And need specify environment `SEATA_CONFIG_NAME` also, the value need start with `file:`, like `file:/root/seata-config/registry`
+Can specify configuration file by mount files or use ConfigMap, and then need specify environment `SEATA_CONFIG_NAME`, the value need start with `file:`, like `file:/root/seata-config/registry`

 - Deployment